LukasMarx/ai-food-blog/src/content/posts/Butter Cookies.md

 recipeYield: "4"
 calories: 253
 recipeCuisine: "American"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat your oven to 180°C (350°F).",
-  "In a large mixing bowl, cream the butter and sugar together until light and fluffy.", "Add the egg and vanilla extract, and mix until well combined.", "In a separate bowl, whisk together the flour and salt.", "Gradually add the flour mixture to the butter mixture, and mix until just combined.", "Roll the dough into 1 inch balls and place them on a baking sheet lined with parchment paper.", "Use a fork to flatten the balls slightly and create a criss-cross pattern on top of each cookie.", "Bake for 12-15 minutes, or until the cookies are lightly golden brown.", "Remove from the oven and let cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely."
+    "In a large mixing bowl, cream the butter and sugar together until light and fluffy.", "Add the egg and vanilla extract, and mix until well combined.", "In a separate bowl, whisk together the flour and salt.", "Gradually add the flour mixture to the butter mixture, and mix until just combined.", "Roll the dough into 1 inch balls and place them on a baking sheet lined with parchment paper.", "Use a fork to flatten the balls slightly and create a criss-cross pattern on top of each cookie.", "Bake for 12-15 minutes, or until the cookies are lightly golden brown.", "Remove from the oven and let cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.", ]
-]
 ---

 Butter cookies are a classic treat that everyone loves.
 They are perfect for any occasion, whether it's a holiday, a special event, or just a treat for yourself.
 With this easy-to-follow recipe, you can make delicious butter cookies that will melt in your mouth with every bite.